bennyrubanov/chessanalysis/README.md

   - how many moves until a piece is captured on average
   - how much clock time until a piece is captured on average
 - has a single piece ever covered the entire board in one game?
+- how many pieces on average does a Queen take before it gets taken down

 # Planned Roadmap Items
 - Segment by ELO rating ranges